-It’s peaceful, quaint, takes a slower pace, there’s a lot less traffic and above all it’s drop dead gorgeous.
+It’s peaceful, quaint, takes a slower pace, there’s a lot less traffic and above all, it’s drop-dead gorgeous.

 2. It’s located on a farm, within the Himalayan mountains next to the Dirang Chu River

-Picture this, you’re surrounded by mountains, it’s so quiet you can hear the river flowing, prayer flags are floating with the wind, you can see Buddhist monasteries in the distance and you’re immersed completely into nature.
+Picture this, you’re surrounded by mountains, it’s so quiet you can hear the river flowing, prayer flags are floating with the wind, you can see Buddhist monasteries in the distance and you’re immersed completely in nature.
 Doesn’t that sound like paradise?

 That’s how this Dirang Boutique Cottages makes you feel.

 As soon as you arrive you can see the farmland, with crops and fruit growing on trees.
 Butterflies are quite literally flying around you and there is no traffic, cars, or honking all night.
 It’s pure bliss.

 There’s no better way to get acquainted with Arunachal Pradesh than this.
 You will feel like you’ve stepped into another world.

 3. Dirang Boutique cottages are gorgeous and are based on traditional Brokpa huts

 What I loved about these cottages is that although it is a modern property in Dirang, they haven’t forgotten their traditional roots.